AliouneDiouf/MyoCoach/README.md

 ### Built With
-We built this app with the following language.
+To concrate our idea, we built this app with the following language :
 * [HTML](https://html.com/)
 * [CSS](https://css-tricks.com/)
 * [Javascript](https://www.javascript.com/)